luccosta/UR3-CoppeliaSim-API/README.md

 stop_simulation() - Ends all Coppelia functionalities

+## Demo

+To demonstrate the use of the API the demo.py file changes all joint positions to an random position and returns to the initial position.

 ## Remote API files

 The code was developed in Ubuntu 18.04, if you are using other OS you need to change the remoteApi.so file to the appropriate remote API library: "remoteApi.dll" (Windows), "remoteApi.dylib" (Mac) or "remoteApi.so" (Linux)